MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-bcdr.md

 - Ensure the Arc-enabled SQL MI has different names for both primary and secondary sites, and the shared-name value should be identical on both sites.
 - Perform regular disaster recovery drills to validate the failover process.
 - Create a process for initiating both manual and forced failovers.
-- Review the [management critical design area](./eslz-arc-datasvc-sqlmi-management-disciplines.md) of Azure Arc-enabled SQL Managed Instance to understand the best practices to monitor the health of the clusters to understand when a failover is required.
+- Review the [management critical design area](./eslz-arc-datasvc-sqlmi-management-disciplines.md) of Azure Arc-enabled SQL MI to understand the best practices to monitor the health of the clusters to understand when a failover is required.
 - Define the DNS record for the shared name of the [Distributed Availability Group](/sql/database-engine/availability-groups/windows/distributed-availability-groups) in your DNS servers to avoid creating manual DNS records during the failover.

 ## Next steps